foopgp/foopgp-hugowebsite/content/english/blog/2026-05-11-djibian-agentforwarding.md

 title: "One physical key for every machine on the Internet"
 Date: 2026-05-11T22:30:00+02:00
 draft: false
-description: "With Djibian, a single YubiKey/NitroKey is enough to sign, decrypt and hop through N remote servers via SSH — without ever placing a private key on them."
+description: "With Djibian, a single YubiKey/NitroKey is enough to sign, decrypt and hop through remote servers via SSH — without ever leaving any private key lying around there."
 lang: en
 author: ["Jean-Jacques Brucker", "Mnème"]
 categories: ["News"]